A Guide to the Best Things to Do in Manly

 What is Manly Beach famous for?

-Manly has several claims to fame; it was the birthplace of surfing in Australia, the first place to legalise all-day bathing in 1903 and one of the world’s first Surf Life Saving Clubs.
+Manly has several claims to fame: the birthplace of surfing in Australia, the first place to legalise all-day bathing in 1903, and home to one of the world’s first Surf Life Saving Clubs.
+I’ve always loved how you can sense the history of surfing right on the beach here.

 Manly Beach walkway along waterfront